Category:

 • Microsoft 365 support: Send and sign documents without leaving apps like Word or Outlook.

-• Adobe Document Cloud: Store and manage files securely in the cloud.
+• Adobe Document Cloud: Store and manage contracts securely in the cloud.

 Pros